Occupy Wall Street: Criticism

 Some publications mentioned that the Occupy Wall Street Movement failed to spark any true institutional changes in banks and in Corporate America.
-This idea is supported by the number of scandals that continued to emerge following the financial crisis such as the London Whale incident, the LIBOR-fixing scandal, and the HSBC money laundering discovery.
+This idea is supported by the scandals that continued to emerge following the 2008 financial crisis such as the London whale incident, the Libor scandal, and the HSBC money laundering discovery.
 Furthermore, the idea of excess compensation through salaries and bonuses at Wall Street banks continued to be a contentious topic following the Occupy protests, especially as bonuses increased during a period of falling bank profits.

 The movement was also criticized for not building a sustainable base of support and instead fading quickly after its initial spark in late 2011 through early 2012.
 This may be attributed to Occupy's lack of legislative victories, which left the protestors with a lack of measurable goals.
 It was also argued that the movement was too tied to its base, Zuccotti Park.
 Evidence of this lies in the fact that when the police evicted the protestors on November 15, the movement largely dissipated.
 While there is evidence that the movement had an enduring impact, protests and direct mentions of the Occupy movement quickly became uncommon.

-Some Occupy Wall Street protests have included anti-zionist and or anti-Semitic slogans and signage such as "Jews control Wall Street" or "Zionist Jews who are running the big banks and the Federal Reserve".
+Some Occupy Wall Street protests have included anti-zionist and/or anti-Semitic slogans and signage such as "Jews control Wall Street" or "Zionist Jews who are running the big banks and the Federal Reserve".
 As a result, the Occupy movement has been confronted with accusations of anti-Semitism by major US media outlets and US politicians.

+A 2017 book released by Brookings Institution senior fellow Richard V. Reeves called Dream Hoarders: How the American Upper Middle Class Is Leaving Everyone Else in the Dust, Why That Is a Problem, and What to Do about It, presented data which showed that "more than a third of the demonstrators on the May Day 'Occupy' march in 2011 had annual earnings of more than $100,000.
+But, rather than looking up in envy and resentment, the upper middle class would do well to look at their own position compared to those falling further and further behind."